ReliSA/STePSEnHECs-PaCt/References.md

 [[PIN'25]](catalogue/publications/pin25/pin25.md) Pinho, Daniel, Picha, Petr and Brada, Premek.
 "Patterns for Teaching Agile with Student Projects - Team and Project Setup."
 In EuroPLop '25: Proceedings of the 30th European Conference on Pattern Languages of Programs, People, and Practices.
 Springer, July 2025.
 Pages 1-10.

+[SCH'20] Schwaber, K. and Sutherland J. "The Scrum Guide - The definitive rules of the game". https://scrumguides.org/scrum-guide.html.
+2020.

 [TUC'77] Tuckman, Bruce W and Jensen, Mary Ann C..
 "Stages of Small-Group Development Revisited".
 In Group & Organization Studies.
 SAGE Publications Inc., 1977.
 Vol. 2, issue 4, pages 419-427.